mlr-org/mlr3/attic/api.md

 - `contains` [`string`]: Class of stored objects (used for assertions, but can be dropped?)

 ##### Methods
+- `ids`:
+  Get all keys.
+This is sadly *not* an active binding because of a bug.
 - `add(value)`:
   Stores object `value` in `items` using key `value$id`.
 - `get(key)`: